The Difference Between Grief and Depression: How Sad is Sad?

 Grief and depression share many characteristics, but they are not the same.
 Depression is an illness.
 Normal grief is not.
-Learn to tell the difference between normal grief and clinical depression and when to seek help.
+Learn the basic differences between normal grief, complicated grief and clinical depression.
+Includes information on when to consider seeking professional guidance.

 Sometimes we have a natural desire for reunion after the death of someone we love.